#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 18:51 A new thing is made instead.

-18:54 But then some, and by some I mean most, sorry about my clock, most types in Python like lists and dictionaries and the objects that you're creating with your fancy little classes are immutable.
+18:58 Most types in Python, like lists and dictionaries and the objects that you're creating with your fancy little classes are mutable.

 19:14 It doesn't matter which of the names you use, you're modifying the value in memory, in place.